HomeStudiosDIY/Proxmox/README.md

 	no-cgroups = true

-	now we need to find the card details so we can map this to the LXC
+	Next we need to find the card details so we can map this to the LXC

 	```
 	ls -al /dev/nvidia*